roa-2022/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Jeff McNie

-- I can play the guitar.
+- I can play the drums
-- I love camping.
+- I used to be a boy scout leader
-- I am afraid of birds.
+- I used to drive luxury cars for a living

-## Buzz Aldrin
+## Ash Rockett

-- I can hula hoop.
+- My favourite food is Japanese Tapioca Balls
-- I love climbing trees.
+- I used to own a pet pidgeon
-- I am afraid of dentists.
+- I am scared of heights